DataBiosphere/azul/CONTRIBUTING.rst

   ``drop!`` commits.

 * We usually don't request a review before all status checks are green.
-In certain cases a preliminary review of a work in progress is permissable but the request for a preliminary review has to be qualified as such in a comment on the PR.
+In certain cases a preliminary review of a work in progress is permissible but the request for a preliminary review has to be qualified as such in a comment on the PR.

 * Without expressed permission by the primary reviewer, only the primary reviewer lands PR branches.
-Certain team members may posess sufficient privileges to push to main branches, but that does not imply that those team members may land PR branches.
+Certain team members may possess sufficient privileges to push to main branches, but that does not imply that those team members may land PR branches.